alpersimsek1/DeepFit-ML/README.md

 ### Using Pandas and Apache Spark (pyspark) to create food recommendation systems.
 We used Apache Sparks ALS matrix factorization to recommend foods to the users.
+We had to manipulate the datasets to create a model which will be useful to us.
+The base datasets are data.tsv and items.tsv.

+#### manipulating and analyzings these datasets we created our own datasets;
+finalRatings.csv -> which contains user ratings.
+finalData.csv
+allData.json folder contains all data.

+#### model can be found in the model.py file.

 ### The dataset we are using can be found on the internet;
 This dataset contains 1.9 million meals logged by 9.8K MyFitnessPal users on 71K food items from September 2014 through April 2015.
 Food items with similar textual description have been grouped together.